 The thread which ties them helps facilitate the removal of the herbs at the end of the cooking.

-Used in a wide range of Provençal dishes, Herbes de Provence are easy enough to make if you have a supply of dried herbs.
+Used in a wide range of Provençal dishes, Herbes de Provence is easy enough to make if you have a supply of dried herbs.

 The sweet bay or bay laurel is a perennial evergreen tree which is the only form of laurel to be used in cooking.